btframework/SmartRelay/README.md

-# Smart Doorbell
+# Smart Relay
  ESP32C3 smart relay for Apple Home Kit

- This repository contains firmware for the HomeKit device described in this video: https://youtu.be/UexestUQARw
+ This repository contains firmware for the HomeKit device described in this video: https://youtu.be/vQ_4E_zfgw4

  **Support the project**